marositesUSC/heat_project/README.md

 python -m venv env
 source env/bin/activate
 ```
 After you activate your virtual environment you should notice `(env)` in your console.
-Keep it activated now, but if you want, you can deactivate your virtual environment by running `deactivate`.
+Keep it activated now, but if you want, you can deactivate your virtual environment by running the command `deactivate`.

 ### 3. Install Dependencies
 ```bash